R. Allen Stanford is not a popular person to defend.

-These earlier posts pointed out the federal government’s unusually brutal treatment of Stanford pending his trial on business fraud charges that will probably take place sometime next year.
-The Department of “Justice” routinely responded to Stanford’s motion by contending that nothing unusual had occurred with regard to Stanford and that he was being treated the same as any other defendant who was being held in prison pending trial.
+Earlier posts on this blog pointed out the federal government’s unusually brutal treatment of Stanford pending his trial on business fraud charges that will probably take place sometime next year.
+The U.S. Department of “Justice” routinely responded to Stanford’s mistreatment by contending that nothing unusual had occurred with regard to Stanford and that he was being treated the same as any other defendant who was being held in prison pending trial.

 “When the last law was down, and the Devil turned ’round on you, where would you hide, the laws all being flat?”

 “[D]o you really thing you could stand upright in the winds that would blow then?”